 This is the address where the executable file is downloaded and then launched.
 Let’s take a deeper look at the .exe file.

 |PE-32 Nullsoft install file.

 The executable is the installer NSIS.
 We need to extract the files contained within the executable.
 Because the payload is often encrypted, we need to obtain the extracted contents for analysis.
 When executed, this file extracts two additional executable files.

 The developers of Agent Tesla regularly make changes to the functionality of their malware both to expand features and maintain low initial detection rates.

 A dictionary (consisting of 11985 elements) is needed by a function to restore strings at runtime.
 This obfuscation interferes with analysis and takes time for the analyst to analyze the sample comprehensively.

 As with previous versions, Agent Tesla supports sending victim information via email to campaign operators.

 Agent Tesla continues to remain a serious threat that spreads mainly through spam attachments, including legitimate accounts that have been compromised.
 The spyware module, along with stealing screenshots and keystrokes; is also capable of stealing passwords from popular web browsers.

 How Effective Is Your Email Security Stack?

-Did you know, 75% of an organization’s malware is delivered via email?* How well do your defenses stand up to today’s emerging malware?
+Did you know, 80% of malware is delivered via email?
+How well do your defenses stand up to today’s emerging malware?
 Discover how effectively your email provider’s security performs with our Email Attack Simulation.
 You’ll receive daily reports on threats that bypassed your defenses as well as recommendations for closing the gap.
 Free of charge for 30 days.